saegl5/saegl5.github.io/README.md

 `Hello world!` &#128075;

-My name is Ed.<br>I am an educator who also enjoys learning and coding.
+My name is Ed.<br>
+I am an educator who also enjoys learning and coding.

-Below are some projects of mine, including fun resources, that I would like to highlight.
+Below are some projects of mine that I would love to share with you.<br>
+Also included are some resources I have found to be incredibly useful.

 Enjoy!

 #### Table of Contents